chalmerj/introcs-lecture-notes/devel/rst/whilestatements.rst

 executed, keeping track of all the variables.
 We call this *playing computer*.

-Each row show the line number of the start of the next instruction executed, and the values of all the variables *after* the instruction is executed.
-The important thing to see with loops is that the same lline can be executed over and over, but with different variable values.
+Each row shows the line number of the start of the next instruction executed, and the values of all the variables *after* the instruction is executed.
+The important thing to see with loops is that the same line can be executed over and over, but with different variable values.
 We leave a column for the line number, each variable that is involved (particularly any that change) and a place for comments about what is happening.
+The comment line can be used any time it is helpful.
+If should be used in particular when something is printed and when something is returned, since neither of these important actions appear int he variable list.

 If you play computer and follow the path of execution, you could generate the following table.
 Remember, that each time you reach